jarvcol/leanTest/README.md

   - Selenium
   - Maven

-There are three features:
-  - LoginAndSingUp.feature : It is testing the sign in and sign up functionality
+There is one feature:
-  - SearchProducts.feature : It is testing the search of products functionality
+  - Saucedemo.feature : It is testing the required functionalities for the challenge.
+The commented scenarios are part of the requirement but are not automated.

 There is a file called Configuration.properties in the resources directory.
 In this file it can be configured:
   - Web browser for the test
   - Default time out time
-  - Test environment (currently only one PROD is configured)
+  - Test environment (currently only one called PROD is configured)
   - URL for each environment

 Depending on the IDE used and the plugins the project can be run either: